ddrillini/uiuc-wendy/hardware/SM5-setup.md

 # SM5 Setup
-This guide assumes that you are assembling a new, dedicated computer for Stepmania, from scratch.
+This guide assumes that you are assembling a new, dedicated computer, exclusively for Stepmania, from scratch.

 This guide assumes that you know how to add your preferred songs, themes, noteskins, etcetera to Stepmania.